bellons91/personal-notes/how-to/how-to-find-the-process-bound-to-a-port.md

 ---
-tags: TCP, CMD, PowerShell, Windows, Linux
+tags: tcp, cmd, powershell, windows, linux
 ---

 # How to find the process that is bound to a Port